wix-incubator/wix-code-docs/wix-media-v2/wix-media-v2/guides/media-intro.md

 * **Generate File Resumable Upload Url** vs. **Generate File Upload Url** The [Generate File Upload Url](https://www.wix.com/velo/reference/wix-media-v2/files/generatefileuploadurl) generates an upload URL to allow external clients to upload a file to the Media Manager.
 However, any interruption in the upload process stops the file upload.
 For files larger than 10MB, or when network connection is poor, use the [Generate File Resumable Upload Url](https://www.wix.com/velo/reference/wix-media-v2/files/generatefileresumableuploadurl) instead.
 With the resumable upload URL, any interruption in the upload process pauses the file upload, and resumes the file upload process after the interruption.

+  **Using the generated upload and resumable upload URLs** When you get the `uploadUrl` response from Generate File Upload Url, learn how you can use it to [upload a file to the Media Manager](https://www.wix.com/velo/reference/wix-media-v2/upload-api).
+When you get the `uploadUrl` response from Generate File Resumable Upload Url, learn how you can use it to [resumably upload a file to the Media Manager](https://www.wix.com/velo/reference/wix-media-v2/resumable-upload-api).

 * **System folders:** Folders in the Media Manager's file system directory.
   There are 3 types of system folders: